The Direct and Spillover Effects of Large-scale Affirmative Action at an Elite Brazilian University: Spillover effects of affirmative action

 \subsection{Networking mechanisms}

-To shed light on mechanisms for these spillover effects, we first consider whether affirmative action affected the types of jobs that UERJ students obtained through networking.
-Affirmative action may have caused some employers to forgo recruiting at UERJ or making offers to UERJ graduates because it reduced the \emph{expected} ability of a UERJ student \citep{macleod2017,weinstein2018employer}.
-In addition, Black and public school students tended to obtain lower-paying jobs than general track students (Table \ref{tab:rd_returns}), and thus the value of referrals or information sharing from classmates likely declined in majors with a large proportion of affirmative action students.
+To shed light on mechanisms for these spillover effects, we first ask whether affirmative action affected the jobs that UERJ students obtained through networking.
+Affirmative action may have caused some employers to forgo recruiting at UERJ because it reduced the \emph{expected} ability of a UERJ student \citep{macleod2017,weinstein2018employer}.
+Further, affirmative action students typically obtained lower-paying jobs than general track students (Table \ref{tab:rd_returns}), so the value of referrals from classmates likely declined in majors with high exposure to the policy.

-To test for these mechanisms, Panels C--D of Table \ref{tab:dd_labor} use dependent variables that measure employment in firms affiliated with UERJ alumni from different cohorts and application tracks.\footnote{\enskip These alumni firm variables are similar to those in our RD analysis except we define them to be non-overlapping.
+To test for these mechanisms, Panels C--D of Table \ref{tab:dd_labor} use dependent variables that measure employment at firms that hired UERJ alumni from different cohorts and application tracks.\footnote{\enskip These alumni firm variables are similar to those in our RD analysis except we define them to be non-overlapping.
 For example, in the second row of Panel C, the dependent variable equals one only if the firm did \emph{not} hire a pre-AA alum.
-As in Table \ref{tab:rd_job}, we require that the applicant and alum are from the same major.} In Panel C, the outcome variables are indicators for employment at firms that hired pre-AA alumni from the enrollee's program versus firms that hired \emph{only} post-AA alumni.
-In Panel D, we examine employment at firms that hired a general track alumni from the enrollee's own cohort versus firms that hired \emph{only} alumni from other cohorts or from the affirmative action tracks.
+As in Table \ref{tab:rd_job}, we require that the applicant and alum are from the same major.} In Panel C, the outcome variables are indicators for employment at firms with pre-AA alumni from the enrollee's program versus firms that hired \emph{only} post-AA alumni.
+In Panel D, the outcome variables are indicators for employment at firms with general track alumni from the enrollee's own cohort versus firms that hired \emph{only} alumni from other cohorts or from the affirmative action tracks.
 These variables test whether affirmative action changed the types of firms that hired UERJ students (Panel C) and the peer connections that UERJ students used to obtain jobs (Panel D).
-Appendix Table \ref{tab:alumni_ols} shows that firms that hired pre-AA and general track alumni paid significantly higher average wages than those that hired only post-AA or affirmative action alumni.
+Firms with pre-AA and general track alumni paid significantly higher average wages than those that hired only post-AA or affirmative action alumni (Appendix Table A12).